cybercongress/cyb-archeology/docs/cyb.md

 - Web.
 Autonomous existing Cyb, available by demand.
 - VR.
 Full deep, web3 UX.
 Gravity UI.
 - Hardware.
 Different variation of robots.
-- NUI.
+- Neuro UI.
 Cyb and you are in the unified process, UI is unlimited =)

 Cyb supports several ways to interact with him, such as: